Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 Style of Architecture in Hilton Head

-The style of architecture in Hilton Head can best be described as nondescript.
-Homes in many areas are designed to blend into the landscape, so they’re often painted a dull brown with matching brown or cream-colored trim.
-The island sold out to developers long ago and has since become the land of 25k+ per week vacation rentals that have been stripped of all personality.
+The style of architecture in Hilton Head can best be described as…nondescript.
+(Ha!
+I speak the truth, though.)
+Homes and resort properties in many areas are designed to blend into the landscape, so they’re often painted a dull brown with matching brown or cream-colored trim.

 Hilton Head Island Restaurants